HikkaLabs/GitCommitTemplate/README.md

 ## conclusion

-In conclusion, using this Git commit template can make your commit messages clearer and more consistent.
+Using this Git commit template can make your commit messages clearer and more consistent.
 Clear commit messages help you and your team understand changes easily and maintain a clean codebase.
-Feel free to use this template in your projects, and if you have any questions or suggestions, we're here to help!
+Feel free to use this template in your projects.

 Designed & Developed by [HikkaLabs](HikkaLabs.com)

-Happy Coding... ❤️😁
+Happy Coding... ❤️🧑‍💻😁

-# About Hikka Labs
+## About Hikka Labs
 Hikka Labs is dedicated to providing innovative solutions to enhance development workflows and streamline project management.
 Our mission is to empower developers and teams to achieve their goals efficiently and effectively.

-### Happy Coding ... ❤️🧑‍💻😁